Guernsey Economic Crime & Compliance Symposium

 Gold Sponsor

-Appleby (Guernsey) LLP is one of the leading Guernsey law firms.
-Our Guernsey lawyers provide comprehensive, expert advice and services across corporate, dispute resolution, regulatory and private client and trusts practice areas.
+Appleby is one of the world’s leading international law firms.
+Our global teams of legal specialists advise public and private companies, financial institutions and private individuals.
+We are a full service law firm providing comprehensive, expert advice and services across corporate, dispute resolution, property, regulatory and private client and trusts practice areas.
+We work with our clients to achieve practical solutions whether from a single location or across multiple jurisdictions.

 Ogier